zowe/docs-site/docs/guides/IMPF-about.md

 **Note:** For more information on how to build the sample plug-in and install it to a CLI application, see the [README.md](URL) file in the [Sample Plugin GitHub repository](URL).

-## Follow the Zowe Sample PLug-in Tutorial
+## Follow the Zowe Sample PLug-in tutorial

 Learn from Zowe experts about how build your own plug-ins!